markxnelson/weblogic-kubernetes-operator/content/security/rbac.md

 Kubernetes cluster.
 The operator Helm chart creates the required cluster roles, cluster role bindings, roles and role bindings for the `ServiceAccount` that is used by the operator.
-The operator will also attempt to verify that the RBAC settings are correct when the Operator starts running.
+The operator will also attempt to verify that the RBAC settings are correct when the operator starts running.

 {{% notice info %}}
 For more information about the Kubernetes `ServiceAccount` used by the operator, please see